Table of Contents

 Anyone can get blood poisoning and sepsis, but the risk is higher for:

-- People who have chronic medical conditions.
-This includes diabetes, cancer, and AIDS.
+- People who have chronic medical conditions, including diabetes, cancer, and AIDS

 Symptoms of blood poisoning